Components of dam – 12 dam components explained

 The purpose of the diversion canal is to redirect the water.
 Diversion tunnels are constructed during the construction stage of dams.

-A diversion tunnel may also be constructed to divert floodwater to divert water from mountainous regions to low-lying areas experiencing a water shortage supply.
+Engineers construct a diversion tunnel to divert floodwater from mountainous regions to low-lying areas experiencing water shortages

 The role of the sluiceway is to remove the silt accumulated.